lassebe/play/README.md

 Including miscellaneous Kattis problems, UTokyo and Coursera assignments, etc.

 ### Avalg
 For the UTokyo Advanced Algorithms course.
 Currently only primality testing.
-Might also contain some stuff on interactive proofs, or bioinformatics.
+Might also contain some stuff on interactive proofs, or string algorithms.

 ### Casting
 A solution to the extra-lab in ADK.
 Probably shouldn't be open to the public.